 What are treaty rights?

 While specific aboriginal rights are not written down and are generally upheld or denied on a case-by-case basis, treaty rights are recorded in agreements between First Nations and the government.
-Some treaties were strategic alliances while others surrender ancestral land in for certain concessions.
+Some treaties were strategic alliances while others surrender ancestral land in exchange for certain concessions.

 Possibly the best-known example is the “Numbered Treaties,” 11 land-cessation agreements signed between 1871 and 1921.
 In them, aboriginal groups surrendered land for white settlement and industrial use.
 In return, they were promised tracts of reserve land, cash, farming equipment, allowances for hunting and fishing tools, and more.